hanslhansl/loop-to-constant/README.md

 Generally speaking, the complexity of an m-fold for-loop is $\mathcal{O}(n_1*...*n_m)$ which can be written as $\mathcal{O}(n^m)$.
 If-statements and `min()/max()` terms affect the value of $n$ but the exponent $m$ stays the same.

-The transformed code doesn't contain any loops, only if and arithmetic statements.
+The transformed code doesn't contain any loops, only if-statements and arithmetic statements.
 Therefor the transformed code is of $\mathcal{O}(1)$ complexity.
 ### Runtime
 Trying to predict the performance gain isn't straight forward because of the different time complexities.
 Yes, the transformed code only consists of constant terms but potentially a lot of them.